Alirsni/DailyReports/README.md

    - End time: [21:21]
    - Duration:  about 3 H
    - Progress: [working on form js]
-   - Additional notes: work on validations of inputs for forwarding the form in last section for selecting three button at least
+   - Additional notes: work on validations of inputs for forwarding the form in last section for selecting three button at least and reading some docs and watching videos of some validations logic

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: for this section validation is challenging
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: not much

 ## Next Steps